 - Researchers from abroad to come to Luxembourg.

 The programme may also contribute to bridging the gap between the research communities in the public sector and in business and industry – exchanges with foreign companies are highly welcome.

-Earmarked grants for exchange with Japan and Singapore: The FNR intends to strengthen the cooperation between Luxembourg and specific strong research performers in selected countries.
+Earmarked grants for exchange with RIKEN (Japan) and UC Berkeley (US): The FNR intends to strengthen the cooperation between Luxembourg and specific strong research performers in selected countries.
 Therefore the FNR earmarks:

 - 1 mobility grant for the exchange with RIKEN research centres in Japan.

-As for all other proposals, applications with Singapore or RIKEN may cover ‘incoming’ or ‘outgoing’ mobility (or a combination of both).
+As for all other proposals, applications with RIKEN or UC Berkeley may cover ‘incoming’ or ‘outgoing’ mobility (or a combination of both).

 The duration of the INTER Mobility exchange is between 6 weeks and 1 year.

 - All applications must be submitted via the FNR’s Online Grant Management System.

 - Funding decisions for applications submitted by 20/01 deadline will be communicated by end of April.

 - Funding decisions for applications submitted by 30/06 deadline (e.g. current call 2016-2) will be communicated by end of October.